-In addition to the talks listed here I do several other presentations for women’s groups, alumni associations, neighborhood organizations and churches.
-I also enjoy speaking to “lunch and learn” groups and company annual meetings.
-My talks are uplifting and thoughtful; please contact me for details.
+In addition to the talks listed here I do other presentations for women’s groups, alumni associations, neighborhood organizations and businesses.
+I also enjoy speaking to “lunch and learn” groups, virtual team-building sessions, and company annual meetings.
+My talks are uplifting, informative and thoughtful.
+I can also facilitate virtual presentations where all attending have the same plants or other materials at hand so that they have a group experience with everyone feeling, smelling or tasting the same plants or products.
+Please contact me for details.

 To sample what a Zoom presentation looks like, go here.

 This talk is a celebration of indoor greenery.
 Attendees will discover how to make sure their houseplants thrive, and learn the most common reasons for failure.
 See behind-the-scenes information about how these plants are raised, and discover the hottest new varieties.
 Learn how to display houseplants to their best advantage, and hear about solving problems such as insect infestations and plants that have grown too large.
 Find plants that add color to your office or home all year, and ask questions about the plants you are growing or have “had die on your watch.”
 (Note: having a plant die isn’t always a bad thing.
 Remember that Winston S. Churchill once said “Success is stumbling from failure to failure with no loss of enthusiasm.”)